baskorowicaksono/miniclass-crud/README.md

 # miniclass-crud
-A simple CRUD API on a model called miniclass
+A simple CRUD API on a model called miniclass.

+### NOTE
+All functions regarding to user authentication and authorization not yet to be used.